 Chilliwack Lake Provincial Park

 Flanked by beautiful towering mountains that are snow-capped in the winter, Chilliwack Lake is among Lower Mainland’s most stunning natural wonders.
-The lake is itself is worth the visit but the Chilliwack River, which flows at the lake’s southern terminus, adds extra incentive.
+The lake itself is worth the visit, but the Chilliwack River, which flows at the lake’s southern terminus, adds extra incentive.
 The trails here traverse outstanding groves of cedar, fir, and spruces.
 Indeed, the unique growths and odd shapes of old-growth trees are on full display for hikers willing to explore.

 On the east side of the river, the Chilliwack River Trail follows the river closely, moving in and out of the dense forest.
 It is a rough route where often only the occasional flagging tape dictates the direction.
-If followed long enough, it passes through by the largest known grand fir and through the international border with the United States.
-At that point, hikers enter North Cascades National Park in Washington and the trail deteriorates even further until it reaches Bear Creek Camp, approximately six miles from Chilliwack Lake.
+If followed long enough, it passes by the largest known grand fir and crosses the international border with the United States.
+At that point, hikers enter North Cascades National Park in Washington, and the trail deteriorates even further until it reaches Bear Creek Camp, approximately six miles from Chilliwack Lake.

 IMG_37542-PS.jpg